Alexander H. Popkin: Esso Research and Engineering Company (formerly Standard Oil Development Company)

-From 1946 - 1968, Popkin worked at Esso Research and Engineering Company, Linden, NJ in research and development in the areas of motor lubricants, lubricant additives, gasolines, gasoline additives, aviation lubricants, new applications for asphalts related to water conservation and materials of construction, as well as studies in air pollution.
+From 1946–1968, Popkin worked at Esso Research and Engineering Company, Linden, NJ in research and development in the areas of motor lubricants, lubricant additives, gasolines, gasoline additives, aviation lubricants.
+He also researched new applications for asphalt related to water conservation and materials of construction, as well as studies in air pollution.
+At the 1967 conference of the National Petroleum Refiners Association, Dr. Popkin and Dr. James F. Black, also a scientist from Esso Research and Engineering, both considered experts in asphalt, revealed six new uses of asphalt: retarding the encroachment of desert wastelands, increasing human supplies of food and water, making high quality homes for underdeveloped and developed lands around the world, using it as a potential rainmaker, making better building blocks, and aiding agricultural yields.

 Between 1947 and 1970, he obtained 33 US patents as the inventor or co-inventor.
-The patents were assigned to the following companies: Sun Chemical Company (4 patents), Standard Oil Development Company (9 patents), and Esso Research and Engineering Company (20 patents).
+The patents were assigned to the following companies: Sun Chemical Company (5 patents), Standard Oil Development Company (9 patents), and Esso Research and Engineering Company (19 patents).
 His inventions included a major gasoline additive, first Esso commercial low-cost aviation synthetic jet engine lubricant, first Esso military low-cost aviation synthetic jet engine lubricant, two major Esso aviation mineral oil piston engine lubricants, and two major Esso motor oil additives.
 Some of these inventions were developed into Uniflo Motor Oil 5W-20, a new synthetic lubricant for car and truck engines, and Esso Extra Gasoline containing a detergent additive, which was marketed and advertised as "Put a Tiger in Your Tank."

 After taking early retirement from Esso in 1968, he continued working for Esso as a consultant doing research projects in the US Patent office in Washington, DC.

 Esso Research and Engineering became Exxon and then ExxonMobil.